pavansoni23/CodeClause-Task1/README.md

 ## Task-1 (Portfolio Website)

-A Responsive portfolio website using HTML CSS JavaScript and Bootstrap.
+A Responsive portfolio website using HTML CSS and Bootstrap.

 ## Features